homan-uppu/writing/2-Essays/Fear equality.md

 Our minds have been programmed by evolution to respect those that achieve greater results, and respect less those who achieve less.
 This was a useful conditioning for back when we were hunter gatherers because in that context when an individual achieved less it meant less food for the tribe and everyone would suffer.
 Our craving for external validation, craving for status, and even our jealousy, helped us work hard to contribute equally well to the tribe, so that we weren't left behind.

 Unfortunately in the modern world this evolutionary programming only leads to suffering.
 Our outdated emotional responses harm us instead of protecting us as they once did.

 Asymmetry is inevitable, and it will always be the case that someone or the other achieves much, much more than you.
 Your neighbor, your childhood friends, a kid that wasn't even born when you started trying to be good at what you do will achieve more than you for reasons that won't be easy to decipher, and will increasingly be difficult to attribute to privilege.

+This is why we see another "paradox": in the developed world we have more things, luxuries, and can manifest our ideas more quickly than ever before... yet, we seem less happy.
+Not retraining ourselves to be aligned with the growing asymmetry will also make us less happy.

+We will need to retrain ourselves to not put those who have more wealth or status on pedestals.
+And the only way to do that is to retrain ourselves to not think we are better than others who have less wealth or status than we do.
+The more asymmetric the world becomes, the more compassion we need to build in order to be happy - in ways that were not required in a more symmetric world.
+Unfortunately this is difficult to do.

+Just like how we see asymmetric outcomes in all external things, I predict we'll see a growing asymmetry in happiness as well.
+Those that can retrain their minds will find themselves to be incredibly happy.
+Those that cannot will be less happy than previous generations even though they have more than ever.

+Acting optimally in an asymmetric world requires understanding ourselves, retraining our minds are the most fundamental level.
+In an extremely asymmetric world, to get what we want, we will need to work against the programming that evolution has given us.

 ...

 Fear equality.
 Fight for fairness.
 Overcome jealousy.
 Build compassion.
 Uncover the underlying asymmetries of the world.
 When you decide on how to respond, respond harder and faster than you feel you should.
 Accept that you will be ridiculed, hated even, for acting optimally.

-Thrive.
+If you can manage to train yourself to be aligned with reality, there has never before been such an opportunity in human history to get what you want, whatever that may be.

+I wish you the best.

 ...